Vada Pinson

 Vada Edward Pinson Jr. (August 11, 1938 – October 21, 1995) was an American professional baseball player and coach.
 He played as a center fielder in Major League Baseball for 18 years (1958–1975), most notably for the Cincinnati Reds, for whom he played from 1958 to 1968 as a four-time National League All-Star.
 He was inducted into the Cincinnati Reds Hall of Fame in 1977.
 The 5 ft 11 in, 170 lb Pinson, who batted and threw left-handed, combined power, speed, and strong defensive ability.
-Pinson has the most hits of any retired batter not inducted into the Baseball Hall of Fame, excluding those suspected of performance enhancing drug use or gambling.

 Early life

 Pinson was born in Memphis, Tennessee, and his family moved to California when he was a child.
 He attended Oakland's McClymonds High School, a school attended by Baseball Hall of Fame outfielder Frank Robinson (a Pinson teammate in the major leagues for nine years), star centerfielder Curt Flood, and Basketball Hall of Fame center Bill Russell.
 Pinson had interest in the trumpet in the school's band, to the point where he considered playing trumpet as a career, but his baseball coach George Powles convinced him otherwise, developing him into a player by cultivating his athletic ability and talent.